pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 There are 180 estimated parameters in this assessment.
 The log of unfished recruitment, log(R0), controls the overall scale of the population, while annual deviations in recruitment about the assumed stock-recruit relationship (135 parameters) allow for additional uncertainty in the population trajectory.
 Selectivity and retention parameters (43 parameters) for three fisheries fleets and three scientific surveys allow for estimation of annual length compositions and discards rates.
 Two catchability parameters are analytically computed from the data, and one additional parameter, representing additional variability in the early Triennial survey, is directly estimated by the model.

 #### Growth, Maturity, Fecundity, Mortality, and Recruitment
-Growth, maturity, and fecundity parameters were fixed at values determined by external analyses (**see 2.3 for more information**).
+Growth, maturity, and fecundity parameters were fixed at values determined by external analyses (see **section 2.3** for more information).
 Due to a lack of aging data, growth could not be modeled internally by the assessment, though, like in the 2005 and 2013 models, there is no systematic misfit to the data suggesting that the externally derived growth curves were misspecified.
-Sensitivity analyses were performed to determine the overall effect of different assumptions regarding growth or maturity (**Figure XX, Figure XX**).
+Sensitivity analyses were performed to determine the overall effect of different assumptions regarding growth (Figure \ref{fig:growth_sensitiv_mngmt}) and maturity (\ref{fig:mat_sensitiv_mngmt})).

 For this assessment, natural mortality was fixed at a value of 0.04.
 A likelihood profile exploring alternative natural mortality parameters was also conducted (**Figure XX**).
 When naturaly mortality was estimated in the model, the value was **XX**, which was close to the fixed value of 0.04.
 This marks a change from the 2013 assessment, where natural mortality was fixed at 0.0505 and a standard deviation on a log scale of 0.5361 [@taylor_stephens_2013]